single-spa/single-spa.js.org/website/versioned_docs/version-5.x/server-side-rendering-overview.md

 2. [Tailor](https://github.com/zalando/tailor): A popular, battle tested layout engine that predates single-spa-layout and is not officially affiliated with single-spa.
 3. [TailorX](https://github.com/StyleT/tailorx): An actively maintained fork of Tailor that is used by [Namecheap](https://www.namecheap.com/) in their single-spa website.
 The single-spa core team collaborated with the creators of TailorX when authoring single-spa-layout, taking some inspiration from it.

-We generally recommend single-spa-layout, although choosing one of the other options might make sense for your situation, since single-spa-layout is newer and less battle tested than Tailor/TailorX.
+We generally recommend single-spa-layout, although choosing one of the other options might make sense for your situation, since single-spa-layout is newer and has been used less than Tailor/TailorX.

 With single-spa-layout, you define a single template that handles all routes.
 [Full documentation](/docs/layout-definition).